isaac-ped/2nake/README.md

 # 2nake

-Be sure to maximize your terminal before running the following:
+Be sure to maximize your terminal before running:

-python 2nake.py

-or

-python 2nake.py wasd
+python sn2ke.py

-Can also run with "./runner" or by double-clicking on the runner icon
+Can also run with "./runner" or by double-clicking on the runner icon (which should make terminal large enough automatically)